Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Data and Results

 \subsection{Gravitational Wave Signals}

-We use \cite{Katz2019}'s method in order to produce the frequency-domain gravitational wave strain plot displayed in Figure \ref{fig:GWplot}, where characteristic strain is used to model the binary signal which accounts for the time the binary spends in each frequency bin (see \cite{Katz2019} for a deeper explanation).
+We use \citet{Katz2019}'s method in order to produce the frequency-domain gravitational wave strain plot displayed in Figure \ref{fig:GWplot}, where characteristic strain is used to model the binary signal which accounts for the time the binary spends in each frequency bin (see \citet{Katz2019} for a deeper explanation).
 We do not explicitly calculate signal-to-noise ratios here, but rather just estimate the detectability using the characteristic strain of the signal.
 We produced Figure \ref{fig:GWplot} after determining the total mass, mass ratio, and redshift of binary black holes (see Table \ref{tab:galaxy properties}).
 It compares the 11 different binary black holes that merge inside dwarf galaxies from our simulations.
 This plot showcases the inspiral, where black holes are getting closer together until the merger, and finally, the ringdown where spacetime adjusts and removes distortions away from an axi-symmetric Kerr black hole.
 Black lines are the unresolved mergers, which we show for informational purposes.
 The lines in purple show which will merge within a Hubble time, while the pink line will not merge.
 The dashed blue line, labeled "Sensitivity Curve" tells us where LISA will be able to detect the gravitational waves, and the orange dashed line shows us the galactic background due to white dwarf binaries.
-The galactic background noise is originally suggested in \cite{BenderHils1997}, and we use the analytical approximation from \cite{Hiscock2000} to include the effect of the galactic background noise.
+The galactic background noise is originally suggested in \citet{BenderHils1997}, and we use the analytical approximation from \citet{Hiscock2000} to include the effect of the galactic background noise.
+All eleven close pairs in our simulation would be detectable by LISA if they indeed are able to merge efficiently.